suhaas02/suhaas02/README.md

 🎓 &nbsp;I'm a pursuing Electronics and Communication Engineering at IIIT Dharwad, Karnataka .\
 🌱 &nbsp;I'm a full stack Web Developer , aspiring to be MERN stack developer, exploring Data Science and also experienced in Data Structures & Algorithms in C++ .\
 ✍️ &nbsp;I like to play cricket and watch web-series in my free time.\
 ✉️ &nbsp;You can shoot me an email at vsuhaas02@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can :)

  ### My Industrial Experiences
  - Competitive Coding (Codechef)